Cratis/Samples/eCommerce/README.md

 ## 🧪 Running specifications

-From the [Specifications](./Specifications/) folder you can run the specifications by running `dotnet test`.
+You can run the specifications by running `dotnet test` in the terminal.
 In your IDE/Editor of choice, you might have a test explorer that will automatically populate with the available **specifications**.